Jumpscale/g8cockpit/docs/usage/Howto/Create_repository/Create_repository.md

 ## How to create a new repository

-You can create a repository in three ways:
+You can create a repository in multiple ways:

 - [Using the Telegram Chatbot](#telegram)
 - [In the Cockpit Portal](#portal)